bingNaive/AIUnityAssistant/README.md

 ### Prerequisites
 1. **API Configuration**
-   - Go to `Tools > AIAssistant Config` to generate configuration files
+   - Go to `Tools > AIAssistant` to generate configuration files
    - Locate `DeepSeekConfig.asset` in your `Resources` directory
    - Enter your API key in the designated field